CharcoalStyles/be-static/README.md

 This is a [Next.js](https://nextjs.org/) project made to test the static site generation feature of Next.js.
 It uses the [{JSON} Placeholder](https://jsonplaceholder.typicode.com/) API to fetch data and generate static pages.

 Currently it is generating 5000 pages with no issue.
+To be fair, they are really simple pages, but I receive only one error about the home page being too large.
+No issues with the number of pages to be generated.